And if you liked this post, be sure to check out these popular posts:

-Stevie Wonder serenaded Ali's guests at the boxer's birthday.
+Stevie Wonder serenades Ali and his party guests at the boxer's birthday.

-Muhammad Ali with his daughters Laila (9 months) and Hanna (2 years and 5 months) at Grosvenor House.
+Muhammad Ali with his daughters Laila and Hanna at Grosvenor House.

 9 of 45

 Ali dodges a punch by Joe Frazier during their heavyweight title fight at Madison Square Garden.
-Frazier won the fight and became heavyweight champion of the world by winning a unanimous 15-round decision.
+Frazier ultimately won the fight and became heavyweight champion.

 March 8, 1971.
 New York, New York.Bettmann/Getty Images

 Ali jumps rope while watching himself in a mirror to motivate himself.